algal/filebag/README.md

 # Filebag tools

+The file bag scripts are for managing large quantities of image files, by helping you to verify if files are unnecessarily duplicated within a directory or across different sets of directories, or if the same images appears repeatedly under different file names.

+## How to use

 A "file bag" is a manifest describing a collection of paths to jpg files on disk.

 You create a filebag manifest by running: